Businesses are being warned there will be no ‘back to normal’ following the COVID-19 pandemic and the idea of simply ‘bouncing back’ isn’t feasible.

 “When you put people through really intense pressure, and force behavior change on them, that lasts for an extended period of time, that behavior change becomes a permanent way of thinking.”

-Drennan lived the drought as a local, but led the Drought taskforce at Brisbane City Council during this time.
+Drennan lived through the drought as a local, but led the Drought taskforce at Brisbane City Council during this time.

 “That’s what’s going to happen with this pandemic because we’re all going to be hanging on tenterhooks until we get this vaccine in 12 to 18 months’ time.